slyk26/balls/README.md

 ## temp spotify player

 ### features:
-* fully clientside javascript application
+* fully clientside spotify player
-* create one playlist without making one on spotify itself
+* create a temporary playlist without modifiying your spotify ones.
 * add tracks and playlists in any way possible (copy paste, spotify links, search, drag'n'drop, your saved playlists)

 ### how to use: